Jacinta on her maize farm

 WII is a form of protection for farmers against undesirable weather events such as delayed rains, drought and excess rainfall which causes production losses.
 WII relies on actual weather data and compares it to the expected rainfall for each stage of production to determine the amount of loss that has occurred on the ground in order to make compensations.
 This product does not require any field visits which makes it more affordable compared to any other crop insurance product.

-She had just received about KES 900 (USD 9) through the Replanting Guarantee (RPG).
-The RPG is an innovative weather index based ins urance for improved seed and fertilizer.
-It covers the risk of poor rainfall during the crops’ germination phase that necessitates replanting.
-Acre Africa monitors the weather at the farmer’s location.
+ACRE Africa’s RPG product is one example of a WII.
+It covers the risk of poor rainfall during the crop’s germination phase that necessitates replanting.
+A farmer buys a packet of seeds/fertilizer, and then enters a unique code to register for insurance.
+ACRE Africa monitors the weather at the farmer’s location.
 An insurance payment is triggered if the weather index indicates the occurrence of adverse weather conditions at the germination phase.

 M-Pesa is a mobile phone-based money transfer, financing and microfinancing service launched in 2007 by Vodafone for Safaricom and Vodacom, the largest mobile network operators in Kenya and Tanzania.